vene/vene.github.io/content/pages/jobs.md

 instructions
 [here](https://ivi.uva.nl/shared/uva/en/vacancies/2020/10/20-612-phd-position-in-machine-learning-for-natural-language-processing.html).

-This is an NLP position with some flexibility.
-My past and present main areas of interests are:
+This is a ML for NLP position with some topic flexibility.
+Some ideas for linguistic phenomena we might study, depending on your interests, are

+ - discourse and argumentation structure;
+ - conversation modelling;
- - Structured prediction;
+ - coreference;
- - Latent variable models (especially discrete & structured);
- - Convex and constrained optimization;
+ - syntactic and semantic structure;
- - Geometry: machine learning on manifolds.

-**I am not looking for an expert in any of the above.** I only ask for ML basics, and excitement for studying some topics like the above, together with me, in order to use them in our research.
+ - generation with constraints;
+ - multilinguality.

+We will rely on a selection of machine learning techniques.
+My research gravitates around structured prediction, latent variable models, sparsity, convex and constrained optimization, and geometry (machine learning on manifolds.)
+Importantly, **I am not looking for an expert in these ML topics.**
+But if you have ML basics and you are enthusiastic to study one or more of these (or related) topics, together with me, in order to apply them in NLP research, you are a perfect fit!

 The flavor of my research is to integrate structured and discrete representations into the ``soft'' computation of neural networks.